nhsconnect/prm-practice-migration/guide/03-early-prep-and-planning.md

 ## Notification of 3rd parties and links

-Refer back to the list created at the Kickoff of all the supporting/connecting systems and community services that the Clinical system or the practice works with, such as
+Refer back to the list created at the Kick-off of all the supporting/connecting systems and community services that the Clinical system or the practice works with, such as

 * Electronic Prescription Service (EPS)